microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager.UsageReportEventArgs/SmallPoolInUseBytes.md

 # RecyclableMemoryStreamManager.UsageReportEventArgs.SmallPoolInUseBytes property

-Bytes from the small pool currently in use
+Bytes from the small pool currently in use.

 ```csharp
 public long SmallPoolInUseBytes { get; }